Mike Buchanan speaking at the 2018 International Conference on Men’s Issues | Copyright: Mike Buchanan, 2018. All rights reserved

-I spent considerable time trying to convince Buchanan I was not the feminist my previously published work might make me seem, before he’d consent to allow me to attend the gathering – or even tell me its location.
-Burrowed in the far reaches of London’s Excel centre, security at the meeting was tight; I needed my passport to get past a burly man wearing a Trump 2020 cap.
+I spent considerable time trying to convince Buchanan I was not the feminist my previously published work might make me seem, before he allowed me to attend the gathering – or even tell me its location.
+The meeting was burrowed in the far reaches of London’s ExCel centre, and security was tight; I needed my passport to get past a burly man wearing a Trump 2020 cap.

-Last year, Buchanan tried to organise a similar conference in Birmingham Football Club, but the venue cancelled it after a football blogger wrote about its “sinister undertones.”
-There’s also the risk of women’s rights campaigners protesting outside but, Buchanan says, whenever feminists protest, “it’s a PR disaster for them.
+Last year, Buchanan tried to organise a similar conference at Birmingham Football Club, but the venue cancelled it after a football blogger wrote about its “sinister undertones”.
+There’s also the risk of women’s rights campaigners protesting outside, but, Buchanan says, whenever feminists protest, “it’s a PR disaster for them.
 It reveals how driven by hatred they are.”

 Several women attended and spoke at the event, but in a smaller breakout room ahead of the keynote speech by Karen Straughan – a Canadian YouTuber (with almost 200,000 subscribers) and, in Buchanan’s words, “the most important anti-feminist in the world” – I was, briefly, the only woman in a room of entirely white men.

 Paul Elam, founder of the website A Voice For Men in the USA, joined via video link.
-After a speech in which he described women as “opportunistic parasites in the lives of men”, he was greeted to rapturous applause.
+After a speech in which he described women as “opportunistic parasites in the lives of men,” he was greeted with rapturous applause.

 No two delegates willing to speak to me gave the same reason for their involvement in this movement.
 One from Oslo said he felt that he was being “thought controlled” in his native, gender equality-loving Norway.
 “We are sacrificing the truth,” he said.
 “Going in the wrong direction.”

-“I’ve got two young boys now and I am quite worried about the future they will have,” one delegate, Luke from the UK (who would not give me his surname), said.
-He described his children “growing up in an education system, a workplace system that kind of disenfranchises them.”
+“I’ve got two young boys now and I am quite worried about the future they will have,” said one delegate from the UK, Luke (who would not give me his surname).
+He described his children “growing up in an education system, a workplace system that kind of disenfranchises them”.